-Changes in technology have led to the increasing popularity of e-bikes.
-Electronic bicycles (e-bikes) are expected to continue to become more popular.
-E-bikes are bicycles with partial electric-powered pedaling assistance.cxxviii In Maryland, e-bikes meet the legal definition of a bicycle because they are still human powered (see full legal definition of bicycles in Appendix).
-Many people use e-bikes for errands and commutingcxxix.
-A potential conflict may arise with increasing popularity as e-bikes have the ability to move faster than bicycles, up to the speed of cars.
+Changes in technology have led to the increasing popularity of electric-bicycles (e-bike) and electric-scooters (e-scooter).
+E-bikes and e-scooters are expected to continue to become more popular.
+E-bikes are bicycles with electric-powered pedaling assistance.^{cxxvii} In Maryland, e-bikes meet the legal definition of a bicycle because they are still human powered (see full legal definition of bicycles in Appendix).
+Many people use e-bikes for errands and commuting^{cxxviii}.
+A 2019 bill passed by the Maryland General Assembly, established that "an electric low speed scooter is considered to be a bicycle for the purposes of the Maryland Vehicle Law".^{cxxix} A potential conflict may arise with increasing popularity as e-bikes and e-scooters have the ability to move faster than bicycles, up to the speed of cars.
 Policies regulating the use of paths, lanes and trails would need to be considered.